oleeskild/obsidian-digital-garden/README.md

 **Copy Garden URL**: This command will copy the URL of the currently active note to your clipboard

-**View Publication Status**: This command behaves the same as the ribbon icon.
-It will list what files are published, changed, deleted and not yet published.
+**Open Publication Center**: This command behaves the same as the ribbon icon.
+It will open the publication center where you can view a list what files are published, changed, deleted and not yet published.

 ## Modifying the template/site
 The code for the website is available in the repo you created in step 3, and this is yours to modify however you want.
 If you know some css I encourage you to change the default styling to make the site your own.
 Please modify the custom-style.scss when doing so to avoid